North Carolina, Wilson County }

 On 9 July 1904, Calvin Blount, 67, of Wilson married Effie Hinnant, 28, of Lucama.
 Missionary Baptist minister William Baker performed the ceremony at Emma Barnes’ home in the presence of Moses Dupree, Washington Suggs, and Ben Wooten.

-In the 1910 census of Wilson, Wilson County: at 203 Rail Road Street, widower Calvin Blount, 72, and grandson [should be “son”] William Edwards, 47, railroad laborer, daughter-in-law Lillie, 35, and son [should be “grandson”] Kenly, 12.
-(Washington Suggs and family were two households away.)
+In the 1910 census of Wilson, Wilson County: at 203 Rail Road Street, widower Calvin Blount, 72, and grandson [should be “nephew”] William Edwards, 47, railroad laborer, daughter-in-law Lillie, 35, and son [should be “great-nephew”] Kenly, 12.
+[Washington Suggs and family were two households away.]

 Calvin Blount’s will entered probate in May 1917.